RobinMalfait/playground-event-sourcing/docs/md/Test/Accounts/deposit_money_after_closing_an_account_test.md

 ### Given:

 - Account was opened with id of 123, first name of John, last name of Doe, amount of 0.
-- Account was closed with account id of 123.
+- Account was closed with id of 123.

 ### When: